18 Top-Rated Midwest Vacations

 The Wisconsin Dells is one of the best midwestern family vacations because of its attractions, and it is considered the water park capital of the world.
 With top water parks like Kalahari, Noah's Ark Water Park, and Great Wolf Lodge, it is great to vacation at one of these resorts, where you have the option of staying in or heading out.

-The Wisconsin Dells is the kind of midwestern vacation that brings back forever memories with unique experiences, like riding in the Original Wisconsin Duck Boat, which tours on both the land and water.
+The Wisconsin Dells is the kind of midwestern vacation that brings back forever memories with unique experiences, like riding in the Original Wisconsin Ducks, which tour on both the land and water.

 To enjoy some of the natural side of the Wisconsin Dells spend at least one day outdoors at the Wisconsin Deer Park, or hike and zipline near Lake Delton.